10th Brigade (Australia): History

-World War I
+First World War

-The 10th Brigade was re-formed in 1916 as an Australian Imperial Force (AIF) formation for service during the World War I. Assigned to the 3rd Division, upon formation it consisted of four battalions—the 37th, 38th, 39th and 40th Battalions—which were raised in Victoria and Tasmania.
+The 10th Brigade was re-formed in 1916 as an Australian Imperial Force (AIF) formation for service during the First World War.
+Assigned to the 3rd Division, upon formation it consisted of four battalions—the 37th, 38th, 39th and 40th Battalions—which were raised in Victoria and Tasmania.
 In July 1916, the brigade sailed to England where it undertook further training before being committed to the fighting on the Western Front in late 1916.
 A period of acclimatization followed in a "nursery sector" around Armentières where the newly arrived troops undertook patrols into No Man's Land and minor raids on the German trenches opposite them during the winter months.

 In early 1917, the brigade moved to the Messines–Wytschaete Ridge section of the front line in Belgium, where they began to prepare to take part in their first major battle of the war.
 Throughout the year, the brigade took part in the fighting at Messines in June, the Battle of Broodseinde in early October and then later the Battle of Passchendaele also in October.
 In early 1918, the collapse of the Russian resistance on the Eastern Front enabled the Germans to transfer a large number of troops to the west, and the Germans subsequently launched their Spring Offensive.
 The offensive was initially successful in pushing the Allies back towards Amiens and the 10th Brigade's battalions, which had remained around Armentières throughout the winter, were hastily committed to a defensive role.
 In late March, the brigade fought a defensive actions around Dernancourt and Morlancourt.
 On 13 July, the brigade captured Merris.

 The offensive was eventually halted and afterwards, in August, the Allies launched their Hundred Days offensive.
 The brigade was subsequently committed to the Allied advance through the Somme Valley, taking part in actions at Proyart, Bray and Clery.
 Shortly before the end of the war, due to heavy casualties amongst the AIF in 1918, the brigade's establishment was reduced to three infantry battalions as one—the 37th—was disbanded in September in order to reinforce the other battalions.
 This was due to widespread manpower shortages in the AIF as a result of the high number of casualties suffered during the Hundred Days Offensive.